 18.1 University Authority and Responsibilities.
-Section 1001.74, Florida

-Statutes, authorizes the University to establish rules and procedures regarding patents, copyrights, and trademarks.
-Such rules and procedures shall be consistent with the terms of this Article.
+Section 1004.23, Florida Statutes, and the Board of Governors' delegations to the University Board of Trustees authorize the University to establish regulations and procedures regarding patents, copyrights, and trademarks.
+Any regulations and procedures shall be consistent with the terms of this Article.